wellingtonn96/challenge-backend-nodejs/README.md

 ### Testing the application

-1. Test the application with the command `cd yarn test/`
+1. Test the application with the command `yarn test/`